afit/rimworld-save-migrator/README.md

 # RimWorld save game migrator

-This will help you migrate your RimWorld saves so that you can continue with them as you upgrade the game.
+This script will migrate your RimWorld saves so that you can continue with them as you upgrade the game.
 For more on RimWorld, see the [official site](https://rimworldgame.com) or [/r/RimWorld](https://www.reddit.com/r/RimWorld/).

 It won't ever alter or overwrite your pre-existing saves.